drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 ![Confusion matrices for the PHOIBLE feature system.
 Notable features include the 4×4 block of post-alveolar fricatives and affricates in the upper left,  the 8×8 block of anterior alveoloar consonants in the lower right (with 2×2 voiced-voiceless submatrices /s z/ and /ð θ/ within it), and the relative distinctiveness of /j w/ from all other consonants, but not from each other.\label{fig-phoible-confmat}](../../figures/manuscript/fig-phoible.pdf)

-To quantify the degree to which the neural responses reflect the contrasts encoded by each feature system, we can compute the diagonality of each matrix (the degree to which the mass of the matrix falls along the main diagonal).
+To quantify the degree to which the neural responses reflect the contrasts encoded by each feature system, we compute the diagonality of each matrix (the degree to which the mass of the matrix falls along the main diagonal).
 Matrix diagonality values for each subject’s data, along with the across-subject average matrices, are shown in figure \ref{fig-diag-boxplot}.